aboblin/AllCAMerasOnDeque/README.md

 ## Carol Pan, Adrian Boylan, Mark Shafran

+Deque Explanation:

+A Deque is a linear collection that allows for insertion on both the front and the back ends.
+Deque is actually short for "double ended queue," and much like a queue it has method for adding, removing, and offering but instead of methods solely focusing on the front of the collection, it also accesses the end of the collection.

 Method Selection Choices:

 1. void addFirst ( T val ); //Adds value to the front of the Deque